kuc2477/django-record/README.md

 **Dependencies**:
 * Requires [django](https://github.com/django/django) 1.7+
 * Requires [faker](https://github.com/joke2k/faker) for tests.

+---

+*Automatically create records when an audited Django model instance has been changed.*

+`RecordModel` will detect any changes of `recording_fields` in `recording_model` at it's *post_save* time and create an record for it.

+You can access records via record manager `records` in your recorded model instance.
+Also, you are able to access audited model instance via `recording` in your records, which is in effect *ForeignKey*.

+---

 **Attributes**:
 * `recording_model` (*class*): A model class to be audited and recorded.